ONSdigital/statistical-methods-library/docs/estimation.md

 ==================

 Estimation uses the `unadjusted_design_weight` again and uses the Auxiliary value for the responders to turn it into a Calibration Weight.
-Where the numerator is over the whole population, and the denominator is over the sample.
+Note that in the calculation below, the numerator is calculated from the whole population of a grouping (strata or calibration group), whereas the denominator is calculated for the sampled subset of that grouping.

 ```
 calibration_weight = sum(auxiliary_value)/sum((unadjusted_design_weight * auxiliary_value))